readerwei/starting-ragchatbot-codebase/QWEN.md

 3. **Data (`/docs`):**
    - Contains course materials in text format
-   - Currently includes 4 course scripts about Anthropic technologies
+   - Currently includes 4 course scripts about AI technologies

 ## Building and Running

 ### Prerequisites:
 - Python 3.13 or higher
 - `uv` package manager (always use uv instead of pip for this project)
-- Anthropic API key
+- Perplexity API key

 ### Setup:
 1. Install `uv` if not already installed: